-While at Carnegie Melon, de Pablo appeared in several plays including The House of Bernarda Alba, Cloud Techtonics, Indescretions, The Fantasticks, And The World Goes 'Round and A Little Night Music.
-De Pablo graduated from Carnegie Melon in 2000 with a BFA in Acting and Musical Theater.
+While at Carnegie Mellon, de Pablo appeared in several plays including The House of Bernarda Alba, Cloud Techtonics, Indescretions, The Fantasticks, And The World Goes 'Round and A Little Night Music.
+De Pablo graduated from Carnegie Mellon in 2000 with a BFA in Acting and Musical Theater.

-In 2004, de Pablo appeared in a Volkswagen commercial, and starred in a short-lived television series on Fox called The Jury.
+In 2004, de Pablo appeared in a Volkswagen commercial and starred on The Jury, a short-lived television series on FOX.
 The show only lasted for 10 episodes before it was canceled.
-The next year, Cote made her Broadway debut in The Mambo Kings, playing the role of Dolores Fuentes.
-But her big break came later that year when she landed a starring role as Mossad Officer Ziva David on the CBS crime drama, NCIS.
+The following year, de Pablo made her Broadway debut in The Mambo Kings, playing the role of Dolores Fuentes.
+Her big break came later that year, however, when she landed a starring role as Mossad Officer Ziva David on the CBS crime drama NCIS.

-De Pablo continues to star on NCIS, and appeared in the 2009 film The Last Rites of Ransom Pride, with co-stars Jason Priestly and Kris Kristofferson among others.
+In 2009, de Pablo appeared in the film The Last Rites of Ransom Pride with Jason Priestly and Kris Kristofferson, among others.